jtribe/ghostrunner/README.md

     ```sh
     npm install && sudo ghostrunner install && sudo ghostrunner start
     ```
-1. Check that it runs on system startup: `reboot`
+1. Confirm that it runs on system startup by rebooting

 ## Troubleshooting